 Due to her work with the experimental groups at Campus Bahrenfeld, Liesbeth Janssen can follow the output of her theoretical work, at the same times getting new data for her research

 Liesbeth Janssen was a Humboldt Research Fellow at Heinrich-Heine-Universität in Düsseldorf.
-In April 2017 she became assistant professor at Technische Universiteit Eindhoven, the Netherlands.
+In April 2017 she became assistant professor at Eindhoven Universiteit of Technology, the Netherlands.